WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 Wel it actually isn't, there is a specific common ground platform over at common-ground.dev that reads repositories and updates user.
 So the only thing we need to do is tell this platform that we have started a new common ground repository.
 How do we do that?
 Simple we use the name common ground (or commonground) in the discription of our repository. common-ground.dev should then pick up our repository within the hour.

-Another option that we have is to declare our repository on [publiccode](), to do this you need to copy the publiccode.yaml from the [api/public/schema](api/public/schema]) folder to your root folder (dont forget to redo this every time you make a change to your repository).
+Another option that we have is to declare our repository on [publiccode](), to do this you need to copy the publiccode.yaml from the [api/public/schema](api/public/schema]) folder to your root folder (dont forget to redo this every time you make a major change to your repository concerning versioning or licencing).

 Continues integration